chimera-linux/cports/Packaging.md

 new template variables, as well as override default values for any template variable.

-In general, build styles are simply small wrappers over the `cbuild.util` namespace APIs.
+In general, build styles are small wrappers over the `cbuild.util` namespace APIs.
 That allows you to use the APIs when you need logic that cannot be declared with just a simple variable, and keep templates simple where that is sufficient.